Dinidu2003/Dinidu2003/README.md

 ### 🚀 About Me

 </div>
 I’m Dinidu Galahitiyawa, a Full Stack & Mobile App Developer from Sri Lanka 🇱🇰 with 3 years of experience building scalable web and mobile applications.
-I’m the founder of Xynex Labs, and over the years, I’ve successfully completed 50+ projects for 30+ happy clients.
+Founder of Xynex Labs, I’ve delivered 50+ projects for 30+ clients.

-My expertise spans React, Next.js, Node.js, React Native, Flutter, and cloud technologies like AWS, Docker, and Vercel.
-Currently, I’m focused on integrating AI/ML into applications, designing scalable systems, and exploring cloud architecture.
+I specialize in React, Next.js, Node.js, React Native, Flutter, and cloud platforms like AWS, Docker, and Vercel, with a strong focus on AI/ML integration and scalable system design.
+I enjoy learning advanced technologies and building AI-powered, production-ready solutions 🚀.

-I love learning new technologies — from Deep Learning and TensorFlow to advanced system design — and building practical solutions like AI-powered applications and microservices architectures.
-Fun fact: I debug code with coffee ☕ and deploy with confidence 🚀.

-If you’re curious, you can always ask me about React, Node.js, mobile development, AI/ML, or cloud technologies!

 ---

 <div align="center">